Teoneag/Ultimate-Tic-Tac-Toe-Asm/README.md

 3 3

 ### b.
 Win O
-- this input should win the game for O:
+This input should win the game for O:
 1 1
 2 2
 3 3